Frequently Asked Questions

 If the player exceeds the roster limit, the user has the option of removing another player from that roster and adding the current player, provided the cut-off date for doing so hasn't passed.
 The website provides teams with a simple mechanism for moving players on/off both their regular season (prior to cut-off date) and tournament rosters.
 For example, the roster limit varies by sanctioning body and is always less that that allowed by the league.
 Thus, were the size of a team's league roster to exceed the maximum of a sanctioned roster, some players would have to be left off the sanctioned roster.

 NOTE: The website also maintains each returning team's league roster from the prior year.
-To initialize its roster for the upcoming season, a returning team needs only to to go to Registration > Roster and remove the check-mark from the check-box corresponding to any non-returning player and click the "initialize" button at the bottom of the player list.
+To initialize its roster for the upcoming season, a returning team needs only to go to:

 When a team initializes its roster it triggers an email to be sent from the website to each returning player welcoming him back to your team and this league and providing him with his personal log-in for the website.
 Each returning player is then added to your team's league roster and each of its sanctioned rosters for the current year as described above.
-When any, new or returning, adds a new player to its roster, the player receives the same email welcome with his personal log-in.
+When any new or returning team adds a new player to its roster, the player receives the same email welcome with his personal log-in.

 More detail re: each roster type: